Child development at 6-8 years: what’s happening

 Helping child development at 6-8 years

 - Give your child opportunities to explore and learn, inside and outside.
-Inside he can experiment with things like cups, thermometers, magnifying glasses and jars for storing things.
+Inside they can experiment with things like cups, thermometers, magnifying glasses and jars for storing things.
 Outside you could explore your local park or nature reserve together.

 - Encourage your child to be aware of the consequences of behaviour and see things from other people’s points of view.
 You can do this by asking questions like, ‘How do you think Jane feels when you do that?’